Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces: Twisted -theory via locally convex algebras

 \begin{proof} It can be verified that the $*$-homomorphism $\gamma$ constructed above is an isomorphism of $*$-algebras and $\ilim_i\CT(X_i,P_i)$ is by construction a $\sC$-algebra.
 We may now topologise $\CT(X,P)$ via the isomorphism $\gamma$ making it a $\sC$-algebra. \end{proof}

-It is readily verified that the association $(X,P)\map\CT(X,P)$ is functorial with respect to the morphisms of pairs described above and takes values in the category of $\sC$-algebras and $*$-homomorphisms.
-In the spirit of \cite{RosCT,BMTwist}), we propose the following generalization of twisted $\K$-theory to countably compactly generated and paracompact spaces.
+The association $(X,P)\mapsto \CT(X,P)$ is functorial with respect to the morphisms of pairs described above and takes values in the category of $\sC$-algebras with $*$-homomorphisms.
+In the spirit of \cite{RosCT} we propose the following generalization of twisted $\K$-theory to countably compactly generated and paracompact spaces.

 \begin{defn} Let $X$ be a countably compactly generated space, which is, in addition, paracompact.
-If $P$ is a principal $PU$-bundle on $X$, then one defines the $\K$-theory of $\CT(X,P)$ to be the twisted $\K$-theory of the pair $(X,P)$. \end{defn}
+If $P$ is a principal $PU$-bundle on $X$, then we define the $\K$-theory of $\CT(X,P)$ to be the twisted $\K$-theory of the pair $(X,P)$. \end{defn}

 \begin{rem} Note that the $\K$-theory we defined above applies to a $\sC$-algebra.
-Since the twisted $\K$-theory groups only depend on the cohomology class $\eta\in\H^3(X,\ZZ)$ determined by $P$, sometimes we are going to refer to the twisted $\K$-theory groups of $(X,P)$ as those of of $(X,\eta)$. \end{rem}
+Since the twisted $\K$-theory groups only depend on the cohomology class $[P]=\eta\in\H^3(X,\ZZ)$ determined by $P$ (up to isomorphism), one may (somewhat sloppily) refer to the twisted $\K$-theory groups of $(X,P)$ as those of of $(X,\eta)$. \end{rem}

 \begin{lem} Twisted $\K$-theory satisfies Bott periodicity, $C^*$-stability and Milnor $\ilim^1$-sequence for an inverse limit of $\sC$-algebras. \end{lem}

 \begin{proof} Since $\RK$-theory of $\sC$-algebras satisfies these properties, twisted $\K$-theory inherits them (see Lemma \ref{KP}). \end{proof} The Milnor $\ilim^1$-sequence and the property \eqref{agreement}, i.e., agreement with the topological $\K$-theory of $C^*$-algebras, give a procedure to compute twisted $\K$-theory.